danpecher/100-days-of-code/r1-log.md

 ### R1D16
 React/redux todomvc app is finished!
 I'm really starting to like Redux and the flux pattern.
 Looking forward to solving more complex problems with it!
 Tomorrow I will finally continue with the #100DaysOfCode app.

+### R1D17
+No commits today but I started using Redux in my #100DaysOfCode app.
+Hopefully after this weekend I'll be able to use this app to post my daily log 🤞today at my job coding I used Vuex in one project and it was interesting to see how it compares to Redux.